naproche/FLib/Structures/MetricSpaces/README.md

 ## Metric spaces

-The files _metric-spaces.ftl_ defines metrics on a set and introduces metric spaces as mathematical structures and provides mechanisms for constructing metric spaces.
+The file _metric-spaces.ftl_ defines metrics on a set and introduces metric spaces as mathematical structures and provides mechanisms for constructing metric spaces.